Atiqullah Atifmal

-Atiqullah Atifmal (Pashto: عتیق الله عاطفمل; born 27 January 1957) is an Afghani politician.
+Atiqullah Atifmal (Pashto: عتیق الله عاطفمل; born 27 January 1957) is an Afghan politician.
 He is the Chief of Protocol to the Afghan President Dr. Ashraf Ghani.
 He served as Foreign Minister of Afghanistan(Acting) (2014–2015).
 He accompanied Afghan President Hamid Karzai on all official visits since the establishment of the Interim Administration as the Chief of Protocol until 2004.

 Early life and education

 Atifmal was born to the ethnic tribe of Stanikzai of Logar Province in Afghanistan.
 His father's name was Rahmatullah Stanikzai.
 He received his bachelor's degree in literature and humanitarian science from Kabul University in 1978.
 He taught English as a second language at Kabul University in 1979–1981.
 He also obtained a diploma in Philosophy from Moscow State University and a diploma from the Institute of Diplomacy of Afghanistan Foreign Ministry in 1983.
 He attended the master's degree program in Public Administration at California State University in 2007.